 Pavement Preservation Project

 “The City uses a number of proven methodologies of repairing streets.
-Cape sealing has proven to be a useful technique that extends the life of pavement for nearly 10 years.
-Our professional engineering staff and streets department work on developing an overarching plan to best utilize available funding to extend or replace the life of our street surfaces,” stated City Manager Martin Colburn.
+Cape sealing has proven to be a useful technique that can extend the life of pavement for nearly 10 years.
+Our professional engineering staff and streets department worked on developing an overarching plan to best utilize available funding to extend or replace the life of our street surfaces."

 The City’s Streets Department identified 12.85 miles of streets that would benefit from the technique.
 Cape sealing is completed more rapidly than other pavement preservation techniques.
 Thus, the inconvenience to the public will be minimized.
 The project is anticipated to be complete by June 10, 2022, weather pending.
 The work will take approximately 2 to 3 days on each street and street closures will occur at varied times and locations.

 $1,493,280 from the Road Commission Millage Pavement Preservation Fund will fund the Cape Sealing Project.